fluid-project/infusion/README.txt

 Inline Edit:
     FLUID-3632: Chrome 4 in WIN XP does not allow tabbing out of tinyMCE editor's edit field
-    FLUID-3611: Text persists in edit mode when view mode displays default text: using IE 6
-    FLUID-2536: Inline Edit test fails using IE 8
+    FLUID-3811: Previous edits are persisting in Edit Mode despite demo being reloaded in IE8
     FLUID-1600: Pressing the "Tab" key to exit edit mode places focus on the wrong item

 Layout Reorderer:
+    FLUID-3864: Layout Reorderer failed to move portlets back to the first column in three-columns view with keyboard
     FLUID-3089: If columns become stacked, can't drag item into lower column
-    FLUID-1540: Can't use keyboard reordering to move a nested reorderer to the right column, using IE6
     FLUID-858:  Portlet Columns load with no padding between them in IE7

 Pager:
-    FLUID-3584: Clicking page numbers throws an error: using IE 6
     FLUID-2880: The Pager will be refactored.
 Note that as a result of this, there will be significant changes to the Pager API
     FLUID-2329: The self-rendering mode of the Pager is not the default mode
+    FLUID-3584: Clicking page numbers throws an error: using IE 6

 Renderer:
     FLUID-3493: Renderer appears to corrupt templates containing empty tags on Opera (maybe others)